CiaoWood/mockify/README.md

 # install dependencies
 npm install
+cd www
-bower intall
+bower install
+cd ..

-# watch your app (the build will be triggered for each modification and your code will be linted)
+# in a first terminal, watch your app (lint all JS and build the webapp for each modification)
 ./gulp watch

-# start mockify
+# in a second one, start mockify
 ./gulp start

 # Just type ./gulp to see all available tasks.